Reframing Receiving: Open to the Adventure of Becoming

 “Okay, but why on earth would I be afraid of finishing decluttering, of freeing myself of unneeded weight?”

-What was (my amazing writing coach) Kelly’s inquiry she sent me away with yesterday?
+(My amazing writing coach) Kelly sent me away with a question yesterday.

 “Do I fully receive the love that’s available to me?”